mcserversoft/documentation/README.md

-# MC Server Sof Documentation
+# MC Server Soft Documentation

 You can find the online version of the MC Server Soft documentation at [https://www.mcserversoft.com/documentation](https://www.mcserversoft.com/documentation)